wix-incubator/angular-widget/README.md

 ### Note

 In some cases it might be needed to share some global state between widgets.
-When this global state changes you'll probably need to run a digest cycle in all widgets. `$rootScope.$digest()` will run the digest only in the injector which owns that `$rootScope` instances.
+When this global state changes you'll probably need to run a digest cycle in all widgets. `$rootScope.$digest()` will run the digest only in the injector which owns that `$rootScope` instance.
 To run `$rootScope.$digest()` on all `$rootScope` instances in all widgets, use `widgtes.notifyWidgtes()`.

 ## Service Usage (widget)

-In order to communicate with the hosting application, the widget uses the `widgteConfig` service.
+In order to communicate with the hosting application, the widget uses the `widgteConfig` service. (the widget module always has a module dependency on `angularWidget`, if no such dependency exists, it will be added automatically during bootstrap)

 ### Methods